It is about time I completed my three part Olympus lens overview , finishing with the two pro zooms, the 12-40 f2.8 and the 40-150 f2.8

 I mainly had landscape photography in mind, deciding to use the 75-300 and probably the 60mm macro as the complete kit.
 When regular photography work started happening, I also had the safety net of a wide angle and a fast working zoom for on the go situations, so it grew another foot as the work horse.

 Some things that have emerged with regular use.
 Pekka Podka mentioned in an early review (on his now defunct blog), that the lens was designed differently to earlier 4/3 designs, being less about super fine resolution and more about visual smoothness and sharpness.
 This lens renders very nicely.
-The Bokeh is extremely smooth, great for portraiture and the lens sharpens well.
+The Bokeh is extremely smooth, great for portraiture and the images sharpen well.
 At first I was disappointed that the lack of "snap" I was used to from the fast primes, but what was happening I think was I was reacting to the less shallow depth and the smoother rendering.
 There is nothing wrong with the images this lens produces, even if the 100% views look a little less sharp before processing than the 25 or 75mm.

 The lens also has a very good close focus feature.
 Not true macro, it is more than enough for my needs (this is the first time I have not owned a macro lens**)